dnarvaez/virtualenv-bootstrap/README.md

 Copy the file into your project, then edit the value of the following variables at the top of it

+* message

+    A message to print before starting.

 * environ_namespace

     Namespace prepended to environment variables.